terrapower/armi/.github/pull_request_template.md

     for before merging your code.
 -->

+- [ ] The code is understandable and maintainable to people beyond the author.
 - [ ] Tests have been added/updated to verify that the new or changed code works.
-- [ ] Docstrings were included and updated as necessary
-- [ ] The code is understandable and maintainable to people beyond the author
 - [ ] There is no commented out code in this PR.
+- [ ] The commit message follows [good practices](https://terrapower.github.io/armi/developer/tooling.html).
+- [ ] All docstrings are still up-to-date with these changes.

 If user exposed functionality was added/changed:

 - [ ] Documentation added/updated in the `doc` folder.
 - [ ] New or updated dependencies have been added to `setup.py`.